 Meet Candy Chan.
-A working mother, stylist in intimate lifestyle shop and resident of Sheung Wan.
+A working mother, stylist in intimate lifestyle shop in Central and living on HK Island..

 She always struck me by her friendly face with a disarming smile.
 We've met each other a couple of times at our kid's school and exchanged pleasantries.
 I wanted to get to know her better and take rendezvous for the interview at her shop in central.

 Curious by nature, I’ve been to some red-light area shops in Europe and felt amused at the loud, sexually explicit, kinky contraptions on sale.
 Yet, this time I enter the shop felling a bit sceptical.
 From the back of the shop comes Candy to say Hello, dressed casually smart in all black - and her smile.
 I take a couple of minutes to study the shop, my eyes wondering at all the stuff on sale.
 This shop did look a lot different….not gory or lewd as I remembered.
 I feel instantly at ease.

 My eyes rest upon a locket with a fashionable pendent which is totally my style.
 “It is a vibrator”, says Candy with a smile.
 Back in the old days the toys looked very explicit…looked like a penis for example.
 Now, we understand that giving pleasure to the body starts with the eyes.
 Packaging is important”.
 I feel myself nod in agreement.

 She takes me through some of the gadgets and their particularities in a very professional manner.
 “Sex is like food, it’s essential.
 If you think like that Sex is not a taboo any more.
 Everyone has a different preference in regard to sex; Just like for food.
 If you’re hungry you won’t wait for someone, to cook you a good meal.
 You’ll hopefully take care of it yourself.
 Also, If you haven’t tried a specific cuisine you won’t be able to tell someone what you really like.
 We are helping the society be sex positive.
 To see sex in a positive non-taboo light.”